-As author Jennifer Otter Bickerdike told Classic Rock last year, “It took a journey to the brink of extinction for us to realise how important the physical record is in defining self, community and culture.”
+Speaking with Classic Rock, author Jennifer Otter Bickerdike explained: “It took a journey to the brink of extinction for us to realise how important the physical record is in defining self, community and culture.”

-- The 10 best hip hop albums to own on vinyl
+- The 10 best 90s rock albums to own on vinyl

 AC/DC - Back In Black (1980, Albert/Atlantic)

-In 1980, AC/DC looked to be on their way up.
+AC/DC looked to be on their way up in 1980.
 They had released a series of successful records, finally broke the US with their album Highway To Hell, and were set to record the album that would eventually become Back In Black.
-However, in February 1980, the band’s original singer Bon Scott was found dead in London.
-After Scott’s funeral – and with some encouragement from his parents – the band went straight to finding a new frontman, and Brian Johnson was announced as the new singer for AC/DC in April 1980.
+However, in February of that year, frontman Bon Scott was found dead in London.
+After his funeral – and with some encouragement from his parents – the remaining members of AC/DC began looking for a new vocalist – and within the space of a couple of months, Brian Johnson was announced as the new singer.

-The band pay tribute to their former singer with the album’s black cover: it was meant to be entirely black with embossed lettering, but the record label insisted on including grey for the band’s logo.
-The album also starts with bells ringing for Bon Scott.
+The band paid tribute to Scott with the album’s black cover: it was meant to be entirely black with embossed lettering, however, the record label insisted on including grey for the band’s logo.
+Back In Black also starts with bells ringing for Bon.
 Apart from that brief opening, there are no reflective, mourning or sad songs.
-In general, the band stuck with what they knew: simple, hard-hitting rock and roll.
+In general, the band stuck with what they knew: hard-hitting and good old-fashioned rock'n'roll.

 Black Sabbath - Paranoid (1970, Vertigo/Warner Bros)